firebase/geofire-objc/README.md

 data near certain locations, keeping your applications light and responsive*, even with extremely large datasets.

+## GeoFire for iOS Beta

+GeoFire for iOS is still in an open beta.
+It will be ready for your production applications soon, but the API is subject to change until then.

 ## Downloading GeoFire for iOS

 In order to use GeoFire in your project, you need to download the framework and